uchida/yamlfred/README.rst

 yamlfred
 ========

-Manage Alfred Workflow via yaml templates.
+The `Alfred Workflows <http://support.alfredapp.com/workflows>`_ management tool with a "divide and rule" manner.

+Alfred Workflows contains README and scripts in its info.plist, hard to keep the "divide and rule" strategy.

+yamlfred manage these files separately and translate an info.plist into a simplified workflow.yml, with a "divide and rule" manner.
-Convert Alfred workflow into yaml templates and vice a versa.
+In addition, yamlfred has abilities to extract or create Alfred workflow, translate a workflow.yml into an info.plist and vice a versa.

 Usage
 -----